obhq/obliteration/README.md

 Thanks [Mou-Ikkai](https://github.com/Mou-Ikkai) for the awesome icon!

+### Obliteration discussion

+We have a Matrix Room Space `#obliteration:matrix.org` on [Matrix.to](https://matrix.to/#/#obliteration:matrix.org) to discuss about the project.
+Read each room's Topic for more information.

 ## Features

 - [ ] Built-in PUP file supports for decrypted PUP from [pup_decrypt](https://github.com/idc/ps4-pup_decrypt).